mehulagg/gitlab/doc/user/application_security/secret_detection/index.md

 ### Error: `Couldn't run the gitleaks command: exit status 2`

-If a pipeline is triggered from a Merge Request containing 60 commits while the `GIT_DEPTH` variable is set to 50, the Secret Detection job fails as the clone is not deep enough to contain all of the relevant commits.
+If a pipeline is triggered from a Merge Request containing 60 commits while the `GIT_DEPTH` variable is set to 50 (a [project default](../../../ci/pipelines/settings.md#git-shallow-clone)), the Secret Detection job fails as the clone is not deep enough to contain all of the relevant commits.

 To confirm this as the cause of the error, set the